 - How much will this project cost?

-The proposed project will include a new 36,000-square-foot, two-story addition to the hospital and renovation of existing space.
-The new building will be located adjacent to the existing emergency room facing Little Patuxent Parkway.
-Construction will span three years and take place in stages.
+The project includes a new 50,000-square-foot, two-story addition to the hospital and renovation of existing space.
+The new building is located adjacent to the existing emergency room facing Little Patuxent Parkway.

 Building Today for a Healthier Tomorrow is an intensive initiative to increase our capacity to treat people with a broad range of health needs, and to enhance their experience of care.

-The Howard Hospital Foundation will lead a capital campaign, Building Today for a Healthier Tomorrow, to raise much-needed funds to support the construction.
+The Howard Hospital Foundation is leading a capital campaign, Building Today for a Healthier Tomorrow, to raise much-needed funds to support the construction.
 With your financial support, we will improve the health and wellness of the community.
-Donate to the campaign.